 - What is the fee for ESTA and who has to pay it?

 - If I travel to the United States without ESTA, what happens?

-- If I am a third-country national living in Switzerland can I apply for a nonimmigrant visa in Switzerland?
+- If I am a third-country national living in Japan, can I apply for a nonimmigrant visa in Japan?

-- Do all nonimmigrant visa applicants have to come to the U.S. Embassy for an interview?
+- Do all nonimmigrant visa applicants have to come to the Embassy or Consulate for an interview?